Medicines in Development

 New Drug Approvals

-America’s biopharmaceutical research companies are currently developing 36 medicines to help the nearly 1 million Americans suffering from Parkinson’s disease, a motor system disorder resulting from the loss of dopamine-producing brain cells.
+America’s biopharmaceutical research companies are currently developing 37 medicines to help the estimated 1.5 million Americans living with Parkinson’s disease, a motor system disorder resulting from the loss of dopamine-producing brain cells.
 All of the medicines are either in clinical trials or awaiting review by the U.S. Food and Drug Administration.

 America’s biopharmaceutical research companies currently are developing 277 medicines to help the more than 100 million Americans, one third of the U.S. population, that suffer from at least one skin disease.
 Skin diseases, ranging from acne to psoriasis and from melanoma to infections, are more common than most people know and they come with not only a medical but also a financial burden.